sodalime0509/instafel/website/public/wiki/unclone-and-clone-versions.md

 - Use **stock Instagram** for daily use
 - Use **Instafel Clone** for exploring developer flags and unreleased features

-Or, You might want the unclone variant if you want Instafel to replace your official Instagram app.
+Or, you might want the unclone variant if you want Instafel to replace your official Instagram app.

 **Note:** You cannot install the unclone build if the stock Instagram app is already installed.
 You must uninstall it first.